hanoipho997/Simulating-neutrino-oscillations-on-a-superconducting-qutrit/README.md

-## Code run on IBM quantum computers:

-# Neutrino oscillation simulation notebooks
+## Neutrino oscillation simulation notebooks
 Notebooks are in Simulating_neutrino_oscillation_superconducting_qutrit_data folder.
 - Assessing high energy level: (Fig 2a, Fig 2d)
 Anharmonicity_and_Rabi_12.ipynb yields the anharmonicty and pi pulse at subspace 12